A reporter’s view: Inside the Oval Office at a ‘pass the torch’ moment

 The room was crowded, but President Joe Biden’s tone was quiet and solemn.
 His address to the nation sealed his historic exit from the presidential race, while describing the coming election as vital for democracy.

 The Oval Office – where this reporter had the privilege of witnessing history as the only print journalist present – was packed.
 Much of the space was consumed by the equipment and crew broadcasting Mr. Biden’s speech and running the teleprompter.
 Biden aides squeezed in.
 Seated along the wall were his wife, children, grandchildren, and spouses.
 The only non-family member accorded that honor was decadeslong adviser Mike Donilon.
-The “restricted press pool” included a print reporter, a still photographer, and a network TV camera-person.
+The “restricted press pool” included a print reporter, a still photographer, and a network TV cameraperson.

 It was like being on a TV set.
 But the import could not have been more real.
 The last time an American president opted not to run for a second term was in 1968, when Lyndon Johnson announced his decision from the same room, as the nation was embroiled in war abroad.